Building a Managed Render Farm with AWS Deadline Cloud - Migrating VFX Rendering to the Cloud

 Deadline Cloud Overview

 Deadline Cloud is a service that provides managed render farms in the cloud for VFX and animation, scalable to thousands of nodes.
 On-premises render farms have challenges of large upfront investment, insufficient capacity during peak times, and waste during idle periods.
 Deadline Cloud solves these with auto-scaling based on job volume and pay-as-you-go pricing.
+It supports major DCC tools including Maya, Houdini, Blender, 3ds Max, Nuke, and Cinema 4D, and provides standardized job definitions through OpenJD (Open Job Description) for renderer-agnostic workflows.

 Job Scheduling and Cost Optimization

 Create queues in the farm and associate fleets (worker groups) with queues.
 Fleets can use a mixed configuration of On-Demand and Spot Instances, reducing costs by increasing the Spot ratio.
 Set job priorities to process urgent renders first.
 DCC tool submitter plugins allow artists to submit jobs directly from their workstations and monitor progress on the dashboard.
+The budget feature sets monthly caps per farm to prevent overspending.
+When budget consumption reaches the threshold, new job scheduling automatically stops while in-progress jobs continue to completion.

 Worker Fleets and Storage Design